Ecohydraulics/flusstools-docs/docs/what2plant.rst

 Example
 ~~~~~~~

-The following will show how the tool can be used to search for suitable vegetation
+The following will show how the tool can be used to search for suitable vegetation.
 To choose between the three provided ways to search for vegetation, start by calling the ``question()`` function.